 Note: This page is being updated as new information becomes available.
 Scroll down to see UPDATES.

-We wanted to let our valued association and community members know of temporary changes to business operations on Maui due to the COVID-19 pandemic, commonly known as coronavirus.
+We wanted to let our valued association and community members know that we continue to monitor COVID-19 rules, regulations and updates.

 Mahalo for your continued support and stay well,

 - Read the press release here regarding lifting quarantine for out of state travel: https://health.hawaii.gov/…/hawaii-covid-19-daily-news-dig…/